johnbrazzell/wgu-capstone/README.md

 # wgu-capstone

-# h1
-WGU C# Capstone Project
+# WGU C# Capstone Project
+## Plant Locator Tool

-This capstone project was created to solve a real life work issue at my job.
+This capstone project was created to solve a real life work issue at my previous job.

 The job was at a call center for a large food and beverage company.
 The company used an internal knowledge base system to maintain information that all of the call center representatives would use during consumer contacts.
 This information also included plant/warehouse details so the reps could see where products were produced/distributed from.

+# The Problem

 The company also used the Google Earth Desktop application to store plant/warehouse information so that the reps could search for the closest plants/warehouses to a given area by zip code.

 Maintaining information in both places led to a duplication of work as well as possible outdated information being stored in either the knowledge base system or Google Earth.

+# The Solution
 This project aimed to solve this issue by combining the features of Google Earth as well as being able to easily store plant/warehouse information in a single application.

 The application was creating using C# and WPF.
 Instead of Google Earth/Maps it used Bing Maps as the map service.
 For data storage it used a MySQL database.